phombal/swarm-backend-new/README.md

 # Swarm Voice AI Testing Platform - Backend

-A sophisticated voice call platform that enables thousands of current AI-powered phone conversations using OpenAI's GPT-4, Twilio for telephony, and Supabase for data storage.
+A sophisticated voice call platform that enables thousands of concurrent AI-powered phone conversations using OpenAI's GPT-4, Twilio for telephony, and Supabase for data storage.
 The platform supports configurable AI behaviors, batch calling, and detailed conversation analysis.

 ## Features